cirillojon/react-app/README.md

 - Will eventually turn into something substantial

-## App created using netlify craate react app demo.
+## App created using netlify craate react app demo

    - Originao readme is below: